apache/activemq-artemis/RELEASING.md

 The [examples repo](https://github.com/apache/activemq-artemis-examples) should be updated to reflect the new release and development versions.

-Take a fresh clone of the repo, check out the development branch, and run the provided script, then check the results and push.
+Take a fresh clone of the repo, check out the `development` branch, and run the provided script to update the branches and create a tag, then check the results and push.

 ```
 git clone https://gitbox.apache.org/repos/asf/activemq-artemis-examples.git